FC Rubin Kazan: The times of stagnation (1978–1991)

 The game in attack was fixed in season 1985, when to the team came Vladimir Gavrilov, best scorer of "Rubin" in its history.
 His scoring quality Gavrilov showed in the season-1986, when with 27 balls he became the best scorer of the second league.
 We can only guess how things would have developed for "Rubin" in the next 1987, if Gavrilov stays in the team.
 But he decided to try his strength in the first league and moved to the Voronezh "Fakel", and when in autumn after the injury he returned to Kazan, the fans saw on the field only a pale shadow of a formidable striker.

 Two of the final season of 80-ths did not bring positive emotions.
 Moving up did not work, and Rubin began to sink lower and lower on the standings.
 In 1988, the team score points, mainly due to competently organized games in the defensive by the coach Alexei Alexandrovich Semyonov, who replaced Mikhailov.

-At the end of the season-1989, which Kazan finished on 12th place, to the post of head coach of "Rubin" came one of the oldest and most respected football coaches of the country, honored trainer of Russia – Ivan Zolotukhin. " Grandfather" – respectfully called Zolotukhin players and fans.
+At the end of the 1989 season, when Kazan finished in 12th place, Ivan Zolotukhin was appointed head coach of Rubin.
+An honored coach of Russia, he was widely respected in the country.
+Players and fans referred to him as “Grandfather,” a nickname reflecting their regard for him.

 In 1990, before the team set the goal – to get into the "buffer" league (intermediate between the first and second), for which it was necessary to take place not less than the second.
 After a magnificent season, Kazan scored equal points with Togliatti "Lada" and gave her a second line due to a smaller number of victories.
 The following season, "Rubin" make up for all the previous failures.
 During the Championship from Moscow came a striker Sergei Surov, who together with Vladimir Gavrilov and 20-year-old Oleg Nechaev for three scored 44 goals, making the most formidable line of attack in the zone.
 Most of all got "EVM" from Ruzayevka, which Kazan scored seven unanswered goals (the biggest victory of the "Rubin" in the championships of the USSR).
 As a result, the first round Rubin passed without a single defeat.
 Unbeaten run was interrupted only in the 32 round, but by the time Kazan was unequivocal leader of the tournament.
 To finish of the championship in 1991, Rubin came first, finishing with dignity "Soviet" phase of its history.